As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 No, it’s available (free)

 Knowing these three basic verbs is essential for describing objects and people in Spanish.
-Using them you can describe your home, a hotel and even the neighbourhood.
+Using them you can describe your home, a hotel and even your neighbourhood.

-Though, these verbs can produce much confusion when you are not used to working with them.
-You just have to spend more time putting them into practice.
+Though, these verbs can produce much confusion at the first stages of learning Spanish.
+You just have to spend more time trying to put them into practice.

 Let’s do a little recap.